Return to top

 Anjali Shah

-Sweet Potato Breakfast Hash (Easy + Healthy!)
+Healthy Sweet Potato Breakfast Hash

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-Most breakfast hash recipes are made with meat (typically breakfast sausage or bacon), and use the animal fat to cook the rest of the ingredients – which adds tons of unhealthy fats to the recipe!
+Most breakfast hash recipes are made with meat, typically sausage or bacon, and use animal fat to cook the rest of the ingredients, which adds lots of unhealthy fats!
+This healthy breakfast recipe stands out from the others because it is a well-balanced, tasty, healthy stand-alone meal.

-These breakfast sweet potatoes stand out from lots of others because it is a well-balanced, tasty, healthy stand-alone meal.
-Crispy sweet potatoes are tossed with lots of fresh veggies and beans to create a plant-based meal the whole family will love.
-It’s packed with vitamins, minerals, complex carbs, fiber and protein, and thanks to a variety of spices it’s full of flavor too.
+• Plant-Based Goodness: Crispy sweet potatoes are tossed with lots of fresh veggies and beans to create a plant-based meal the whole family will love.
+This healthy meal is packed with vitamins, minerals, complex carbs, fiber, and protein, and thanks to a variety of spices it’s full of flavor too.

 Latest Recipe Video!